ToothyDev/ToothyDev/README.md

 - 👋 Hi, I’m @ToothyDev
 - 👀 I’m interested in coding and IT in general
-- 🌱 Python is my main language, but I know basic Java & JS and I'm open to learn HTML, CSS and PHP
+- 🌱 Python is my main language, I know Java and basic JS, and I'm open to learning HTML and PHP too
 - 💞️ I’m looking to collaborate on useful FOSS software
-- 📫 Reach me here or on Discord (Toothy Fernsan#5108)
+- 📫 Reach me here or on Discord (@toothyfernsan)

 ![](https://github-readme-stats.vercel.app/api/wakatime?username=ToothyDev&theme=radical&hide_border=true&show_icons=True&layout=compact&range=all_time)